michael2012z/BitBible/markdown/KJV/files/Isa.md

 24. Therefore saith the Lord, the Lord of hosts, the mighty One of Israel, Ah, I will ease me of mine adversaries, and avenge me of mine enemies:

-25. And I will turn my hand upon thee, and purely purge away thy dross, and take away all thy tin:purely: Heb. according to pureness
+25. And I will turn my hand upon thee, and purely purge away thy dross, and take away all thy tin:

 26. And I will restore thy judges as at the first, and thy counsellors as at the beginning: afterward thou shalt be called, The city of righteousness, the faithful city.

-27. Zion shall be redeemed with judgment, and her converts with righteousness.her…: or, they that return of her
+27. Zion shall be redeemed with judgment, and her converts with righteousness.

-28. And the destruction of the transgressors and of the sinners shall be together, and they that forsake the Lord shall be consumed.destruction: Heb. breaking
+28. And the destruction of the transgressors and of the sinners shall be together, and they that forsake the Lord shall be consumed.

 29. For they shall be ashamed of the oaks which ye have desired, and ye shall be confounded for the gardens that ye have chosen.

 30. For ye shall be as an oak whose leaf fadeth, and as a garden that hath no water.

-31. And the strong shall be as tow, and the maker of it as a spark, and they shall both burn together, and none shall quench them.maker…: or, and his work
+31. And the strong shall be as tow, and the maker of it as a spark, and they shall both burn together, and none shall quench them.

 ## Isaiah 2

 1. The word that Isaiah the son of Amoz saw concerning Judah and Jerusalem.

-2. And it shall come to pass in the last days, that the mountain of the Lord’s house shall be established in the top of the mountains, and shall be exalted above the hills; and all nations shall flow unto it.established: or, prepared
+2. And it shall come to pass in the last days, that the mountain of the Lord’s house shall be established in the top of the mountains, and shall be exalted above the hills; and all nations shall flow unto it.

 3. And many people shall go and say, Come ye, and let us go up to the mountain of the Lord, to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths: for out of Zion shall go forth the law, and the word of the Lord from Jerusalem.

-4. And he shall judge among the nations, and shall rebuke many people: and they shall beat their swords into plowshares, and their spears into pruninghooks: nation shall not lift up sword against nation, neither shall they learn war any more.pruninghooks: or, scythes
+4. And he shall judge among the nations, and shall rebuke many people: and they shall beat their swords into plowshares, and their spears into pruninghooks: nation shall not lift up sword against nation, neither shall they learn war any more.

 5. O house of Jacob, come ye, and let us walk in the light of the Lord.

-6. Therefore thou hast forsaken thy people the house of Jacob, because they be replenished from the east, and are soothsayers like the Philistines, and they please themselves in the children of strangers.from…: or, more than theplease…: or, abound with the
+6. Therefore thou hast forsaken thy people the house of Jacob, because they be replenished from the east, and are soothsayers like the Philistines, and they please themselves in the children of strangers.

 7. Their land also is full of silver and gold, neither is there any end of their treasures; their land is also full of horses, neither is there any end of their chariots: